Filetypes and metadata

 Many light microscopes will save data automatically into their own proprietary file formats (owned by the microscope company).
 For example, Zeiss microscopes often save files to a format with a .czi extension, while Leica microscopes often use a format with a .lif extension.
 These formats will retain all the metadata used during acquisition, but are often difficult to open in software that wasn’t created by the same company.

 Bio-Formats is an open-source project that helps to solve this problem - allowing over 100 file formats to be opened in many pieces of open source software.
-Napari-aicsimageio (that we used earlier in this episode) integrates with Bio-Formats to allow many different file formats to be opened in Napari.
+BioIO (that we used earlier in this episode) integrates with Bio-Formats to allow many different file formats to be opened in Napari.
 Bio-Formats is really essential to allow us to work with these multitude of formats!
 Even so, it won’t support absolutely everything, so you will likely need to convert your data to another file format sometimes.
 If so, it’s good practice to use an open file format whose specification is freely available, and can be opened in many different pieces of software e.g. OME-TIFF.

 Compression